-Dog training in Fullerton can provide more of a rural experience than training at the beach.
-I find training in the diverse environments found in Orange County can improve a dogs behavior under a wide range of circumstances.
+Dog training in Fullerton offers a well rounded variety of training scenarios.
+Ranging from noisy downtown Friday nights to quiet trails with their own challenges.
+Fullerton has that vibrant main street small town feel combined with a more rural experience.
+While dog training at the beach can be fun, Fullerton has its own local charm.
+I find training in the diverse environments found in Orange County can improve a dog’s behavior under a wide range of circumstances.

 One of my favorite areas for dog training has to be the horse trails in Fullerton.
-When ever working there you might encounter horses so you must be extra cautious.
-Along with horse awareness you need the ability to move away from the trail, so your dog does not spook any horses.
-This is easier if you have good control of your dog.
+When working on the trails you never know when you might encounter horses (and an occasional ostrich,) so you must be extra cautious.
+Along with horse awareness you need the ability to move away from the trail.
+Often simply moving away from the trail can keep your dog from spooking the horses.
+Putting distance between your dog and horses is easier if you have good control of the dog.

-Basically figure the horse has the right of way and don’t let your little genius get aggressive or scare the horses.
+When training on the trails always give the horse the right of way.
+It’s you job not to let your little canine genius get aggressive or scare the horses.

 If your not sure how your dog responds to horses here’s something to try.
 As soon as you know a horse is coming down the trail just calmly take the dog as far off the trail as you can, and observe how junior reacts.
 Try doing this at a wide open place on the trail.
 You might want to use food to focus the dog’s attention while the horse passes by.
 If your dog will not take the food there is more of a chance it could have a problem with horses.